wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 neither of you will think about each other again and your lives move on.
 It's really not so bad.

+ELABORATE ON HOW THIS IS KIND OF DIFFERENT FROM WHAT NORMAL PEOPLE DO - I PLAY DEVIL'S ADVOCATE AND MAY APPEAR UNSUPPORTIVE AND PESSIMISTIC, BUT IT ALLOWS ME TO ADDRESS ISSUES BEFORE THEY OCCUR BY THINKING ABOUT ALL THE POSSIBLE CASES.

 This kind of thinking has also helped me justify certain risks I've taken, and convinced me to not take certain other ones.

+###What About You?#

+How do you think _your_ discipline has changed how _you_ think?
+I'd love to hear your responses!
+I suspect that many careers likely mold us in similar ways, even if the vocabulary is different.

+TALK ABOUT HOW ENGINEERING DIDN'T NECESSARILY MAKE ME THINK DIFFERENTLY FROM OTHER PEOPLE, BUT IT'S INTERESTING TO SEE THE MAPPING FROM ENGINEERING VOCABULARY TO HOW I THINK ABOUT THINGS

+I'm very intrigued to find out what differences there may be.